Lakewood High School (New Jersey): Athletics

 The baseball team won the North I Group III state title in 1967, won the Group III championships in 1973 (vs. Ridgefield Park High School) and 1980 (vs. Newark East Side High School), and won the Group IV title in 1984 (vs. West New York Memorial High School).

 The girls spring track team was the Group III state champion in 1976, 1977, 1979, 1988 and 1989.

 The boys track team won the Group III indoor track championship in 1985 and 1999.
 The girls team won the Group III title in 1988.

-The 1986 football team football team finished the season with an 8–3 record after winning the South Jersey Group III state sectional title by defeating Bridgeton High School by a score of 7-6 in the championship game.
+The 1986 football team football team finished the season with an 8–3 record after winning the South Jersey Group III state sectional title by defeating Bridgeton High School by a score of 7–6 in the championship game.

 In 1986, the boys' soccer team finished the season with a record of 15-6-1 after a 1–1 tie with Randolph High School made the team the Group III co-champion.

-The boys track team won the Group III spring track state championship in 1987.
+The boys track team won the Group III spring / outdoor track state championship in 1987.

 The boys' track team won the Group III state indoor relay championship in 1988.

 The girls bowling team won the overall state championship in 1995.

 Administration

-The school's principal is Debra Long.
-Her core administration team includes four assistant principals.
+The school's principal is Richard Goldstein.
+His core administration team includes three assistant principals.